 Not even Wisconsin’s sweetheart Frank Lloyd Wright could come up with a design better than the one that stands on Wisconsin & 8th.

-The Central library’s stunning architecture is worth packing up your laptop and camping out at a big wood table alone, but this paired with the countless books lining the walls, the several floors to spread out on, the towering archways, the marble columns, the quietly echoing voices in the distance, and the location in the heart of downtown, this one’s a runaway winner in the “public libraries I’ve confirmed have free Wi-Fi” category.
+The Central library’s stunning architecture is worth packing up your laptop and camping out at a big wood table alone, but this paired with the countless books lining the walls, the several floors to spread out on, the towering archways, the marble columns, the quietly echoing voices in the distance, and the location in the heart of downtown, this one’s a runaway winner in the “public libraries we've confirmed have free Wi-Fi” category.

 The building was constructed in 1967, just two years before Meir took leadership, and like many Brutalist buildings of this period, it looks like a stately, impenetrable fortress on the outside.
 It really does feel like you’re walking into a serious place where serious work gets done, but once you get inside, the building’s pleasant utilitarianism becomes comforting.